Sulfurous acid

-Sulfurous acid (United Kingdom spelling: sulphurous acid, also known as sulfuric(IV) acid, sulphuric(IV) acid (UK), thionic acid (since it has a thionyl group attached to 2 hydroxy groups)) is the chemical compound with the formula H2SO3.
+Sulfuric(IV) acid (United Kingdom spelling: sulphuric(IV) acid), also known as sulfurous (UK: sulphurous) acid and thionic acid, is the chemical compound with the formula H2SO3.

 Raman spectra of solutions of sulfur dioxide in water show only signals due to the SO2 molecule and the bisulfite ion, HSO3−.
 The intensities of the signals are consistent with the following equilibrium:

 17O NMR spectroscopy provided evidence that solutions of sulfurous acid and protonated sulfites contain a mixture of isomers, which is in equilibrium: